Finding Court Records in West Virginia

 In areas where Municipal Courts do not exist, violations of municipal ordinances are heard by Magistrate Courts.

-Cases handled by the Court of Claims include contract disputes, construction contract disputes, property damage, personal injury, damage and injury caused by road hazards, wrongful imprisonment, claims under the Crime Victims Compensation Act, and claims for damages caused by escaped inmates of State institutions.
-The Court of Claims does not hear Workers' Compensation cases.
+Cases handled by the Commission include contract disputes, construction contract disputes, property damage, personal injury, damage and injury caused by road hazards, wrongful imprisonment, claims under the Crime Victims Compensation Act, and claims for damages caused by escaped inmates of State institutions.
+The Commission does not hear Workers' Compensation cases.

-The Court of Claims conducts hearings in Charleston, Fairmont, Martinsburg, Princeton and Wheeling, but handles the administrative aspects of cases from an office at the State Capitol Building in Charleston.
+The Commission conducts hearings in Charleston, Fairmont, Martinsburg, Princeton and Wheeling, but handles the administrative aspects of cases from an office at the State Capitol Building in Charleston.

 Drug Courts and Mental Health Court can set up treatment programs in lieu of jail for some offenders with alcohol, drug, or mental health problems.
 These problem-solving courts are expanding.
 Adult Drug Courts currently operate in 28 counties; Juvenile Drug Courts currently operate in 12 counties.
 Mental Health Court currently operates as part of the Northern Panhandle Treatment Courts in Brook, Hancock, and Ohio Counties.